piyush-doke/reverse-dictionary/README.md

 ## Inputs

 - Sentence - Sentence whose semantically equivalent word is required.
-- First Alphabet - First alphabet of the word you are expecting as output (specifically done to restrict the search space and can be removed if computational resources are not a problem).
+- First Alphabet - First alphabet of the word expected as output (specifically done to restrict the search space and can be removed if computational resources are not a problem).

 ## Outputs